UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 ### 1. Get access to a SUPR project with Dardel

 First step is to get get access to a SUPR project with Dardel.
-This is described at [PDC's page on getting access to Dardel](https://www.pdc.kth.se/support/documents/getting_access/get_access.html).
+This is described at [PDC's page on getting access to Dardel](https://support.pdc.kth.se/doc/support/) (note that it is impossible to give more precise links, as the PDC documentation does not allow for it).
 You will get an email when you are added to a project, this can take some hours.